Dallas–Fort Worth metroplex

-The Dallas–Fort Worth metroplex, officially designated Dallas–Fort Worth–Arlington by the U.S. Office of Management and Budget, (Note: This has been rendered various different ways, with and without capitalization, with hyphens or slashes instead of dashes, and with or without spaces around those marks, and in abbreviated forms, sometimes without "Arlington", such as "Dallas–Fort Worth–Arlington Statistical Area".
-The term is often rendered, especially in government documents, as e.g. "Dallas–Fort Worth–Arlington, TX Metro Area", using the US Postal Service code "TX" for Texas, and often without the syntactically expected comma after "TX".
-Other versions include the full word "Texas", and some give a shortened but redundant form such as "Dallas Area, Texas (Metro Area)".
-Other words are sometimes used, e.g. "Dallas–Fort Worth–Arlington Urbanized Area".) is the most populous metropolitan statistical area in the U.S. state of Texas and the Southern U.S., encompassing 11 counties.
+The Dallas–Fort Worth metroplex, officially designated the Dallas–Fort Worth–Arlington metropolitan statistical area by the U.S. Office of Management and Budget, (Note: This area has carried different official names in the past: with and without capitalization, with hyphens or slashes instead of dashes, with or without spaces around punctuation marks, and with or without "Arlington", such as "Dallas–Fort Worth–Arlington Statistical Area".
+The short form has often been rendered, especially in government documents, as "Dallas–Fort Worth–Arlington, TX Metro Area", using the U.S. Postal Service code "TX" for Texas, and often without the syntactically expected comma in ",TX", which the Post Office omits.
+Still other versions include the full word "Texas", with other words sometimes used, e.g. "Dallas–Fort Worth–Arlington Urbanized Area".) is the most populous metropolitan statistical area in the U.S. state of Texas and the Southern U.S., encompassing 11 counties.
 Its historically dominant core cities are Dallas and Fort Worth.
 It is the economic and cultural hub of North Texas.
 Residents of the area also refer to it as DFW (the code for Dallas Fort Worth International Airport) or the Metroplex.
-The Dallas–Fort Worth–Arlington metropolitan statistical area's population was 7,637,387 according to the U.S. Census Bureau's 2020 census, making it the fourth-largest metropolitan area in the U.S. and the eleventh-largest in the Americas.
+The Dallas–Fort Worth–Arlington metropolitan statistical area's population was 7,637,387 according to the U.S. Census Bureau's 2020 census, making it the fourth-largest metropolitan area in the U.S. and the tenth-largest in the Americas.
 In 2016, the Dallas–Fort Worth metroplex had the highest annual population growth in the United States.
-By 2023, the U.S. Census Bureau estimated that the Dallas-Fort Worth metropolitan area's population had increased to 8,100,037, with the highest numerical growth of any metropolitan area in the United States.
-By 2025, NCTCOG estimated that the Dallas-Fort Worth metropolitan area's population had increased to around 8,578,654 million residents, making the Dallas-Fort Worth metropolitan area around 1.42 million residents from becoming a megacity.
+In 2024, the U.S. Census Bureau estimated that the Dallas–Fort Worth metropolitan area's population had increased to 8,344,032.